Madhu-sekhar/End-to-End-Ecommerce-Big-Data-Engineering-Project-on-Azure-/README.md

-# End-to-End-Ecommerce-Big-Data-Engineering-Project-on-Azure-
+# End-to-End-Ecommerce-Big-Data-Engineering-Project
-This is an big data  end to end pipeline build with  azure services and data bricks  and other external resource :)
+This is an end-to-end big data pipeline built using Azure services, Databricks, and external data sources :)

 ---